-How a course for staff, volunteers and professionals who work with people living with cancer has changed lives
+How a course run by Macmillan Cancer Support for staff, volunteers and professionals who work with people living with cancer has changed lives.

 A cancer support course, run by the charity Macmillan Cancer Support, is having a major impact lives.
 Run by trainer Chele Lawrence, it is designed for anyone who deals with people who are living with cancer, whether they are paid professionals, volunteers or family members.
 They include doctors, nurses, benefits advisers, complementary therapists, nutritionists, receptionists, fundraisers, students and many more.

 The course is divided into four units.
 The first is an introduction to communication skills.
 Units two and three cover counselling skills (including active listening) and dealing with loss and bereavement.
 The final unit on cancer awareness is more factual, covering how cancer develops in the body, how it is diagnosed and how it is treated.
 People take the course over an eight month period with each unit taking three days.
 There are open discussions which feed back into the portfolio of evidence and a workbook all learners have to complete to get their certificate.
 They also have to keep a learning journal reflecting in diary form what they’ve learned and how they’ve used it.

 “The impact of the course has been immense,” says Chele.
 “Quite a lot of people have found it life changing, saying it was the best course they’ve ever been on.
 This is because it involves a great deal of self awareness or ‘active listening’ - a vital part of learning.”

 But it isn’t just health professionals that need support.
 The people that stand in the street rattling tins can find themselves drawn into conversations they find it hard to deal with.
 “Often someone will drop a coin into their box then tell them how cancer has affected them or their family,” says Chele.
 “By coming on our course we give them a toolbox to help them cope.
 This stops them just becoming a sponge soaking up often very difficult stories people spontaneously tell them.”